LucaCerina/physio-cassette/README.md

 You want abstraction, but not much from any underlying Numpy array holding them.

-You want annotations in signals, but not obscure representations.
+You want annotations in signals, but not obscure proprietary representations.

 Physio Cassette is just that: Numpy arrays and dictionaries with flair.
 Physio Cassette provides also automatic caching operations using pickle and matlab storage